piranha/opster/docs/index.rst

 processing is applied - :ref:`see description <options-processing>`) and a help string.

-Underscores in long names are converted into dashes.
+Underscores in long names of options are converted into dashes.

 If you are calling a command with option using long name, you can supply it partially.
 In this case it could look like ``./echo.py --nonew``.
 This is also